Sony's Spider-Man Universe: Marvel Cinematic Universe connections

 In No Way Home, Doctor Strange casts two spells: one that brings characters from other universes into the MCU, and one that sends them back to their own universes.
 The mid-credits scene of Venom: Let There Be Carnage (2021) shows Venom being transported into the MCU from his universe by the first spell, and the mid-credits scene of No Way Home shows Venom being transported back to his own universe by the second spell.
 A small part of the Venom symbiote is left in the MCU.
 Feige said there was significant coordination between the Let There Be Carnage and No Way Home teams to create the two scenes, with No Way Home director Jon Watts directing both scenes during production of that film.
 In the mid-credits scenes of Morbius, taking place simultaneously with the events of No Way Home, Adrian Toomes / Vulture is revealed to have been transported to the SSU by the same spell, meeting with Morbius in an effort to form a team.
-In June 2022, Lord and Miller said that they intended for Sony's Spider-Man Universe and the animated Spider-Verse franchise to connect to the MCU via the multiverse.
+This scene was filmed during reshoots to explain how Keaton's Toomes could be interacting with Morbius, a non-MCU character.
+Sony was forced to adjust these plans after the film—which was originally completed for an initial 2020 release before several multiverse-focused MCU projects like No Way Home—was delayed due to the COVID-19 pandemic until after No Way Home.
+In June 2022, Lord and Miller said that Sony intended for the SSU and the Spider-Verse films to connect to the MCU via the multiverse.
+Holland ultimately did not appear in any SSU film by the end of 2024, which Adam B. Vary at Variety reported had caused concerns about the quality control of Sony's films and whether the spin-off films were opportunistic yet cynical products.
+Vary further reported that while the deal between Sony and Disney for the Spider-Man film rights did not prevent the character from appearing in non-Spider-Man titled films, there was some concern from Sony executives that audiences would not be receptive to Holland's Spider-Man appearing in a non-MCU film, particularly after some MCU films like No Way Home further established creative possibilities and boundaries with the multiverse.
+In March 2025, Hardy said a crossover between his Venom and Holland's Spider-Man had been discussed beyond his appearance in No Way Home, but this did not eventuate and was never in development as a film.